lifeeric/prompt-engineering/README.md

 ## text-davinci-002
-Text-davinci-002 is Instruct Model which is fine-tune to follow the instruction in order to give you the result, so we'll be looking at few example:
+Text-davinci-002 is Instruct Model which is fine-tune to follow the instruction in order to give you the result, so we'll be looking at a few examples:

 1. [Summarization/Paraphrasing](#"Summarization/Paraphrasing")
 2. [Classification](#)